-In the above example it was assumed that the investment cash received when issuing the preferred stock was the share price.
-However for new issues the business will have costs to pay, usually expressed as a percentage of the share price, and the net investment received will be reduced.
-In these circumstances the cost of preferred stock is calculated using the following revised formula.
+The example above assumed that the investment cash received when issuing the preferred stock was the share price.
+However for new issues the business will have costs to pay.
+Usually these costs are expressed as a percentage of the share price, and the net investment received will be reduced.
+In these circumstances the cost of preferred stock formula is revised as follows.

 If in the above example the issue costs were 5% then the cost of preferred equity is calculated as follows.

-The cost of preferred stock increases from 6.60% to 6.27% as a result of the issue costs.
+The cost of preferred stock increases from 6.27% to 6.60% as a result of the issue costs.

-Preferred stock equity financing is only one method of funding available to a business, the others being common stock equity and debt finance.
+Preferred stock equity is only one method of funding a business, the others being common stock equity and debt finance.
 Most businesses use both equity and debt, and the proportion of each used results in a weighted average cost of capital (WACC) for the business.
-The cost of preferred stock financing is one component of the WACC calculation.
+The cost of preferred equity financing is one component of the WACC calculation.

 WACC Formula Example